 Smiling says you are non-threatening.

 Subordinates are more likely to smile in the presence of dominant and superior people, both in friendly and unfriendly situations.
 Superior people instead smile around subordinate people only in friendly situations.

 The superior person will also make subordinates laugh but without laughing himself -or laughing less- as a way to maintain his superiority.

 Smiling is Contagious

-Allan Pease also found out that smiling at appropriate times -such as at the beginning of a negotiation-, produces positives responses on both sides of the table leading to higher sales ratio and more successful outcomes.
+Allan Pease also found out that smiling at appropriate times -such as at the beginning of a negotiation-, produces positive responses on both sides of the table leading to higher sales ratios and more successful outcomes.